navgurukul/newton/js-variables/Case-sensitive.md

 ```
 ### Explanation:

 As variables are case sensitive.
 It means x and X are different variables.
-You can see clearly in this variable Name we have capital N and in this variable name we have n, both are different  to look at andlook  and JS feels also it as a different variable.
+You can see clearly in this above two variables one is Name we have with N (capital N) and second one is also name but started with n (small n), both are different  to look and JS feels also it as a different variable.

 ### Example: